-During reception by a VHT STA, the CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT parameters in RXVECTOR shall be set to selected bits in the scrambling sequence as shown in Table 18-6a.
-The fields shall be interpreted as being sent LSB-first, and then shall be mapped to the named values defined in Table 18-6b and Table 18-6c.
+During reception by a VHT STA, the CBW_IN_NON_HT_TEMP variable shall be set to selected bits in the scrambling sequence as shown in Table 18-6a, then mapped as shown in Table 18-6b-yyyy to the CH_BANDWIDTH_IN_NON_HT parameter in RXVECTOR.
+During reception by a VHT STA, the DYN_BANDWIDTH_IN_NON_HT parameter in RXVECTOR shall be determined according to Table 18-6c using selected bits in the scrambling sequence as shown in Table 18-6a.
+The fields in Table 18-6a shall be interpreted as being sent LSB-first.

-Table 18-6b—CH_BANDWIDTH_IN_NON_HT values
+Table 18-6b—TXVECTOR CH_BANDWIDTH_IN_NON_HT values